 Why is Michael Jordan famous?

-Michael Jordan is widely considered the greatest professional basketball player of all time, and one of the world’s most iconic and beloved sports celebrities.
+Michael Jordan is considered to be among the greatest professional basketball player of all time, and one of the world’s most iconic and beloved sports celebrities.

 When was Michael Jordan born?